brandur/sorg/content/nanoglyphs-drafts/011-shelter.md

 ![Sutro Tower](/assets/images/nanoglyphs/011-shelter/sutro-tower@2x.jpg)

+Working from home has had its ups and downs.
+My ergonomic situation is dire -- my working posture isn't good even in the best of times, and right now I'm changing sitting positions (low desk, cross-legged on floor, couch, bed, cycle back to start) every 30 minutes so my later life doesn't see me taking up residence in a chiropractor's office for live-in back treatment.
+But that little bit of extra pain is balanced by reduced stress -- my commute is probably better than 90% of America's, but even so, it's incredible how much time it eats and anxiety it adds to the day.

-If you're going to be spending time at home, Twin Peaks isn't a bad place to do it.
+If you are going to be spending time at home, Twin Peaks isn't a bad place to do it.
 Even with surprisingly high apartment density and everyone holed up in their units, it's impressively quiet.
 I've been doing daily runs through our local trail system and then up to the top of the peaks themselves.
 Sutro's Open Space Reserve is just a stone's throw away.
 My building's back yard (pictured at the top) makes a good place to write.
 An occasional meditative lap around the filled-in pool on the upper terrace helps to focus (pictured below; the compound's weirdest feature).

 ![Pool on the roof](/assets/images/nanoglyphs/011-shelter/pool@2x.jpg)